-It’s not just for cats anymore!
+Catnip: it’s not just for your tabby anymore!
 Many who have smoked it say that it gives a mellow, pot-like buzz.
-Though most warn that you should not get your hopes up too high.
+Though most warn that you should not get your hopes up too, ahem, high.
 It leaves a minty aftertaste and is apparently much easier to smoke than pot (and doesn’t cause coughing).

 No, it is not an alcohol made from salamanders, but rather from what they produce.
 Salamander brandy obviously can’t be found in your local liquor store.
 It is non-commercially produced in Slovenia.
-There are at least two ways of making it – both of which involve animal cruelty: (1) The salamanders are hung from their back legs, and brandy is poured onto their bodies, and drips into a cup.
-(2) The salamander is placed on a sieve, and brandy is poured onto them until they drown.
+There are at least two ways of making it, both of which involve animal cruelty.
+First, the salamanders are hung from their back legs, and brandy is poured onto their bodies, and drips into a cup.
+Then the salamander is placed on a sieve, and brandy is poured onto them until they drown.
 The point of this is to infuse the alcohol with the poison salamanders produce when they are defending themselves.
-Nonetheless, it is said to produce symptoms like LCD and Ecstasy combined, in addition to the effects of the alcohol (although, the alcohol content is particularly low)!
+Nonetheless, it is said to produce symptoms like LSD and Ecstasy combined, in addition to the effects of the alcohol (although, the alcohol content is particularly low)!

-Alright, it’s not exactly old books – it is the fungi and molds that occasionally grow on them!
+Alright, it’s not exactly old books, it’s the fungi and molds that occasionally grow on them!
 Some of these molds and fungi are said to have hallucinogenic effects.
 Don’t go eating pages of old books right-off-the-bat, though.
 They usually also come with side-effects, such as nausea, vomiting, dizziness, and confusion!